MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/turning-on-and-using-call-quality-dashboard.md

 ## What's the Call Quality Dashboard, and when should I use it?

 Call Quality Dashboard (CQD) is designed to help Teams admins, Skype for Business admins, and network engineers *optimize a network*.
-CQD shifts focus from specific users and instead looks at aggregate information for an entire Teams or Skype for Business organization.
+CQD looks at aggregate information for an entire Teams or Skype for Business organization.
 If you need to look at call and meeting information for a *specific user*, use [per-user call analytics](use-call-analytics-to-troubleshoot-poor-call-quality.md) instead.

 Suppose a user's poor call quality is due to a network issue that also affects many other users.
 The individual call experience isn't visible in CQD, but the overall quality of calls made using Teams or Skype for Business is captured.
 With  CQD, overall patterns may become apparent, so network engineers can make informed assessments of call quality.
 CQD provides reports of call quality metrics that give you insight into overall call quality, server-client streams, client-client streams, and voice quality [SLA](https://go.microsoft.com/fwlink/p/?linkid=846252).

 ![Screenshot of Call Quality Dashboard.](media/teams-difference-between-call-analytics-and-call-quality-dashboard-image3.png)

-CQD's Location-Enhanced Reports aggregate call quality and reliability within a user's building.
+Location-Enhanced Reports aggregate call quality and reliability within a user's building.
 The data can be assessed to determine if the problem is isolated to a single user or affects a larger segment of users.
+To turn on building or endpoint-specific views in CQD, an admin must [upload building or endpoint information](turning-on-and-using-call-quality-dashboard.md#upload-tenant-data-information) on the CQD **Tenant Data Upload** page.

 ![Screenshot of Call Quality Dashboard's Location-Enhanced Reports.](media/teams-difference-between-call-analytics-and-call-quality-dashboard-image4.png)

-> [!NOTE]
-> To enable building or endpoint-specific views in CQD, an admin must [upload building or endpoint information](turning-on-and-using-call-quality-dashboard.md#upload-tenant-data-information) on CQD's Tenant Data Upload page.

 ## Assign admin roles for access to CQD